 While we’re all too aware of the damage that manufacturing, and specifically fiber production, has historically done to our planet, we strive to make environmentally conscious choices whenever possible.
 Some of these are obvious: our Reflect yarn lines, for example, are made with sustainable and recycled materials, and dyed here in the U.S. to lessen our fossil fuel footprint.
 Behind the scenes, we do everything we can to avoid plastic consumption in our warehouse.
 Last year we invested in a cardboard perforator in order to recycle our own waste into packing fill for our products.
 And from materials to office supplies to the food we eat at meetings, we do our best to support small businesses that align with our ethos.

 Tuft the World’s latest initiative in sustainability and giving back is a stronger commitment to charitable giving.
 As of February 2021, 1% of every web shop sale is donated to a non-profit organization, beginning with several here in West Philadelphia.
 A new feature on our website allows customers to participate in a “round up” at check-out, in support of an organization of their choice from a rotating list.
-And our team is working toward greater direct engagement with local charitable organizations in and around Philadelphia by taking on a new giving project every six weeks.
-Recently these have included a canned food drive for a local pantry, donations that bring reading materials to incarcerated persons, and monetary and item donations to Morris Home, a nearby residential recovery program that serves transgender communities.
-We’re excited to continue expanding this list over the coming months and years.
+And our team is working toward greater direct engagement with local charitable organizations in and around Philadelphia by taking on a new, staff-led giving project every six weeks.
+These have included donations to a local arts organization for persons with intellectual differences, fundraising for a local LGBTQIA advocacy organization, and a book drive for incarcerated persons.
+Learn more about this initiative, and these important organizations, here.